Keep top-tier technical talent engaged and productive

 Lead happy devs

-- Organise conversations to reflect a team’s unique structure, projects and priorities, with unlimited channels
+- Organize conversations to reflect a team’s unique structure, projects and priorities, with unlimited channels

 - Speed up communication by replacing short messages and approvals with emoji reactions